Dumas-C/ArtifactCorrection_AJDC-vs-ICA/README.md

 ## Code
 This repository contains the code used to run the analysis performed and to plot the figures.
-Analysis was performed with the following Python version: 3.12.4.
-In 'requirements.txt' a list of all the Python dependencies is proposed to plot the connectomes.
+Computation and figures were performed with the following Python version: 3.12.4.
+In 'requirements.txt' a list of all the Python dependencies is proposed.
 Statistical analysis was performed with following R version: 4.4.1.